kivikakk/lottia-notes/content/posts/0008-time-travel.md

 Yosys where PNR was failing because the design got too big).

 This is extremely fraught and open to misinterpretation, because Yosys' output is optimised, and with many passes involved, there is no direct link between a given change and the effect on output size.
 PNR is similar, especially when up against resource limits, and so the whole thing requires investing not too much importance in any one result.
-You're just kinda vibing it out, making hypotheses about what might be cheaper post-opt, and then, usually, trying to reason to yourself why it wasn't cheaper.
+You're just kinda vibing it out, making hypotheses about what might be cheaper post-opt, and then, usually, trying to reason to yourself why it wasn't actually cheaper.
 There's a lot of holding of judgment because maybe you need to change _all_ the things of class X before you can observe the true difference between two methods.

-The entire log of this process is included in the raw log with the subheading ["Decombing"](0009-time-travel-raw.html#decombing).
+A play-by-play of this whole process is included in the raw log with the subheading ["Decombing"](0009-time-travel-raw.html#decombing).
 At the entry to this stage, synthesis took 2:47 and PNR completed with 5033/5280 (95%) of `ICESTORM_LC`s used.
 We finished at synthesis taking 0:10 and using 2194/5280 (41%).

 </section>